Baby's body discovered north of Napier

 The body of a child has been discovered in Eskdale north of Napier shortly before 2pm today.

-The tamariki is believed to have been caught in rising water yesterday.
+The tamaiti is believed to have been caught in rising water yesterday.

 Police say there are several more people missing in the Hawke’s Bay and Te Tai Rawhiti areas, for whom they have grave concerns.